karlospn/mytechramblings-site-source-code/content/posts/deploy-dotnet-lambdas-with-aws-cdk.md

 > In the following sections I'm going to assume that you have already a NET 5 lambda and a NET Core 3.1 lambda already built so I can focus on how to deploy them.

-# 1. Deploy a NET 5 lambda using a container image and the AWS CDK ``FromImageAsset`` option
+# 1. Deploy a NET 5 lambda using a container image and the AWS CDK _"FromImageAsset"_ option

 > _You can find a working example of this scenario in this [Link](https://github.com/karlospn/deploy-dotnet-lambda-with-aws-cdk/tree/main/src/Net5BundlingContainerLambdaCdk)_